How To Ask For A Pay Rise

 • During a quiet and non-stressful time in your boss’s schedule.

-You should also know when you’re not supposed to ask for a pay rise.
+You should also know when you should not ask for a pay rise.
 Here are the worst times:

 • When your company is experiencing poor financial results, or your employer has recently lost a major contract.